New Jersey selects Denmark's Orsted for major offshore wind project

 The solicitation, which board members described as historic, marks the first step toward New Jersey’s goal of contracting 3.5 GW of offshore wind by 2030.
 Under Governor Phil Murphy, the state has pledged to eliminate carbon from its power sector by 2050.

 The cost of generating electricity from offshore wind farms has dropped dramatically in recent years but is far more costly than power from wind facilities onshore.
-The United States currently has just one small offshore wind farm off the coast of Rhode Island, but larger projects are being developed both there and off the coast of Massachusetts.
+The United States currently has just one small offshore wind farm off the coast of Rhode Island that is also owned by Orsted, but larger projects are being developed both there and elsewhere in the Northeast.

-New Jersey’s BPU estimated that the project would add $1.46 to residential customers’ monthly bills.
+Other Orsted offshore wind projects under development will deliver power to New York, Maryland, Rhode Island and Connecticut.